-A. XimpleWare's Allegations Do Not Support a Claim for Relief Against Ameriprise for Patent Infringement
+A. XimpleWare's Allegations Do Not Support a Claim for Relief Against Ameriprise for Patent Infringement.

-XimpleWare's only allegation of patent infringement against Ameriprise is that, "On information and belief, without any license or other authorization of Plaintiff, the Customer Defendants purchased the Versata Products from the Versata Defendants.
-The Customer Defendants infringed and continue to willfully infringe the Patents by using the infringing Versata Products, incorporated in the Customer Defendants' internal software systems with the Customer Defendants used and continue to use in their daily course of business."
-Complaint, ¶ 71 (emphasis added).
+XimpleWare's only allegation of patent infringement against Ameriprise is that it purchased the Versata Products from the Versata Defendants and used the infringing Versata Products by incorporating them into Ameriprise's internal software systems, which it distributed to its own personnel in the daily course of its business.
+Amended Complaint, ¶¶ 84, 85.
 XimpleWare contends that this conduct "constitutes direct infringement of XimpleWare's patent rights under 35 U.S.C.
 271 (a)."
-Id. at ¶ 72, (emphasis added).
-But as a matter of law, it does not.
+Id. at ¶ 86, (emphasis added).3 But as a matter of law, it does not.